This post contains affiliate links. Please see our disclosure policy.

 FAQs:

-- What is Reverse Creaming?
 Reverse creaming is a process in which dry ingredients and sugar are whisked together first, and the softened butter is then creamed into this dry mixture.
 This coats the flour in fat, which helps inhibit gluten development, ensuring a plush and tender cake.

-- Can I double this recipe?
 Yes!
 Divide the batter into two loaf pans and bake side by side.

-- Can I halve this recipe?
 I think you could halve it and bake it in a 6-inch round cake pan.
 Start with 16-20 minutes for your bake time and add time from there until done.

-- Can I freeze this cake?
 Yes, this freezes beautifully.
 Bake and cool the loaf, and don’t glaze it.
 Wrap in plastic wrap and then in foil.
 I also like to stick it in a ziploc bag as added insurance from absorbing any smells/flavors from other foods in the freezer.
 Freeze for 1-2 months.
 Thaw in the refrigerator, then let come to room temperature when ready to glaze & serve it.

 More Lemon Recipes to Love: